I’d been wanting to roast my own peppers for years, but never had.

 Somehow I could not imagine how my bell peppers, fresh and firm and plasticky to the touch, could actually roast and char and blisten in my oven.

 But for some obscure reason, I held the belief, deep inside of me, that it just would not work, not for me.
 Sure, it worked for thousands of others, but somehow I could not imagine how my bell peppers, fresh and firm and plasticky to the touch, could really cook and soften in my oven, or that their skin could actually get charred and blistered.
-It was just beyond me.
-(In passing, I seem to hold the same kind of weird disbelief about leavening agents, which is why I never bake bread.
-But I’ll get over it soon, I promise.)
+It was beyond me.

-And then the other day, we had two organic green bell peppers in the fridge, and I decided it was high time I test my own limits, and see whether I was indeed the X-File of bell pepper roasting.
+And then the other day, we had two organic green bell peppers in the fridge from our weekly basket, and I decided it was high time I test my own limits, and see whether I was indeed the X-File of bell pepper roasting.

 And what an incredible discovery!
 It is the easiest thing in the whole wide world!
 It works beautifully!
-And it isn’t even a pain to remove the membranes and seeds!
-It’s actually fun!
-And the result is so delightfully good and pretty — so tasty and tender you would swear on your firstborn’s left big toe that they are soaked in the most flavorful oil — that really, I need to stop myself from thinking about all those wasted years, spent not home-roasting any bell peppers.
+And the result is so delightfully good and pretty, so tasty and tender that really, I need to stop myself from thinking about all those wasted years, spent not roasting my own bell peppers.

 - Bell peppers of any color, firm and glowing

-- Put the peppers, whole, on the rack, and insert into the oven.
+- Place the peppers on a rimmed baking sheet or baking dish, and insert into the oven.

-- Roast the peppers for 30 to 45 minutes, flipping them every 10-15 minutes so they'll cook evenly.
+- Roast the peppers for 30 to 45 minutes, flipping them every 15 minutes so they'll roast evenly.
 They will collapse and soften, and their skin will blacken and blister.

 - To add to a pasta dish or salad, roasting one bell pepper per 2 or 3 guests.
 To serve as an antipasti, roast one bell pepper per guest.